 Here is a question I’ve heard a few times from clients recently ..

-‘I’ve ditched the booze, oh ages ago, I’ve been doing really well, but I am meeting with family and I’ve been thinking shall I just have one?
+‘I’ve ditched the booze, oh ages ago, I’ve been doing really well, but I am meeting with family / having a street party, and I’ve been thinking shall I just have one?

-Ah yes the thoughts, which are more than just thoughts.
+Ah yes the cravings, which are actually thoughts, which are more than just thoughts.
 By the time you voice them, they are actual voices that you have been hearing repeatedly in your head.

 I’ve spoken a lot about the concept of the ‘Addictive voice,’ I used to get quite concerned when I was drinking, sometimes I didn’t want another drink, but I would hear a definite voice in my head telling to have another.
 It was very real and a bit spooky, I remember asking a spiritual healer if she thought I might be possessed.
 (There is a reason alcohol is called ‘spirits’ but we will cover that another time)